← Compliance Hub

 How Arctura Solves It

-L1 continuous SoH monitoring generates the data.
-L4 Digital Health Certificate provides the passport document.
-L7 Lifecycle Bridge enables second-life handoff.
+Continuous SoH monitoring generates compliance data.
+Digital Health Certificate provides the passport document.
+Lifecycle Bridge enables second-life handoff.
 End-to-end Battery Passport as a Service.

 This page provides general information about EU Battery Regulation (2023/1542) requirements.
 It does not constitute legal advice.
 Consult a qualified EU regulatory specialist for compliance guidance specific to your organization.